ibm-build-lab/watsonx-wxd-setup-and-ingestion/README.md

 python3 elastic/utils.py
 ```

-### Sourcing your documents
+### Ingesting your documents
-The next step is to source your documents that you wish to ingest into Elasticsearch. documents can be ingested into Elasticsearch via a directory on your local machine or through a bucket in Cloud Object Storage on IBM Cloud.
+The next step is to source your documents that you wish to ingest into Elasticsearch.
+Documents can be ingested into Elasticsearch via a directory on your local machine or through a bucket in Cloud Object Storage on IBM Cloud.
 For details on setting up a Cloud Object Storage bucket, refer to this documentation [README in the COS folder](COS/README.md).
 Currently, the supported file types are `.pdf, .txt, .docx, .pptx`.
 Note that not all `.pptx` files may be supported.
 If you wish to ingest documents through a local directory, save all the documents to a directory and note the path of the directory.
 If you wish to ingest documents through Cloud Object Storage, load the files documents into a bucket in your configured instance of Cloud Object Storage and save the name of the bucket.
 A small collection of sample documents is provided below in the [sample data section](#sample-data).

 #### Customize the config YAML file